widaT/skiplist/README.md

 #   skiplist

-a skiplist like redis internal skiplist
+A golang Skip List Implementation such as redis internal skip list